Traumatic Brain Injuries

 After receiving medical care, you should consult a brain injury lawyer.
 Brain injury lawyers have experience with catastrophic injury cases.
 They’ll use their legal knowledge to determine if you have legal grounds to file a brain injury lawsuit.
 Speaking to an experienced injury attorney is the best way to determine how much compensation you could receive from the party responsible for your injury.

 Most types of brain injuries involve internal injuries.
 Unlike a broken leg or a laceration on the arm, you can’t look at a person’s head and see most brain injuries.
-Although multiple symptoms could suggest a person has a TBI, the only way to accurately diagnose TBIs and their severity involves medical tests, such as CAT scans.
+Although multiple symptoms could suggest a person has a TBI, the only way to accurately diagnose TBIs and their severity involves medical tests, such as CT scans.

 TBI lawsuits are personal injury cases.
-As such, the plaintiff must prove that the at-fault party was negligent and their negligence caused the TBI.
+As such, the plaintiff must prove that the at-fault party was negligent, and their negligence caused the TBI.
 Plaintiffs must also establish the cost of their injuries.
 This refers to the personal and financial impact of the TBI they suffered.

 If you’re struggling with a TBI, it’s natural to feel overwhelmed.
 You’re already coping with symptoms that could require extensive medical treatment for months or even years.
 It’s understandable for you to question your ability to learn how to file and prepare a lawsuit.
 Your personal injury lawyer can gather evidence while they investigate the accident, prepare your case, and handle negotiations with the at-fault party.